davideastmond/newsaggregator/readme.md

 - Clone or fork the project.
 - Run `npm i` to install all required packages
 - Obtain your own api key from [!NewsAPI](https://newsapi.org/)
+- Download or use moment.js CDN for client side
 - Run the server using `npm start`

 ### Dependencies